HIE-Whitepaper

 The Point-to-Point Transmission of Documents slide deck provides more detail about XDM.

-3.1.3 Mobile access to Health Documents (MHD) push
+3.1.3 Mobile Access to Health Documents (MHD) Push

 The MHD Profile provides a point-to-point method of sending documents to a specific recipient.
 It leverages common principles described in Section 2.
 It sends documents and metadata using FHIR Rest push to deliver one or more documents to a Document Recipient.